 Veterans such as Benton Harbor native Aubrey K. Johnson returned home to start a new life after the war, and in doing so planted the seeds of prosperity for U-Haul, a product of the peace for which they fought.

 WWII-era Navy veteran L.S.
 "Sam" Shoen and his wife, Anna Mary Carty Shoen, conceived U-Haul in June 1945 when they recognized a basic need while moving up the West Coast, having left behind most of their belongings since one-way trailer rentals did not yet exist.
 From that idea, an industry was created and a new level of mobility became attainable for every American family.

 Today, U-Haul is committed to honoring veterans and supporting veteran causes.
 This is accomplished through recruiting veterans and giving them hiring preference; direct assistance to veteran groups; participation and sponsorship of Memorial Day and Veterans Day parades; and supporting Pearl Harbor tributes.

 The Company's 75th anniversary tributes will peak triumphantly with the Pearl Harbor Aviation Museum's dedication of the renovated Ford Island Control Tower on Aug.
 29. U-Haul Pacific Theater veterans' bios and photos will be displayed in the tower lobby.
-Albers will be among those memorialized on the lobby wall.
+Johnson will be among those memorialized on the lobby wall.

 The tower will showcase a new elevator, gifted by U-Haul CEO Joe Shoen, providing public access to the observation deck where America's lone WWII aviation battlefield can be revered and our heroes remembered.